 AgentMail does email.
 MultiMail proves it was your agent.

 Both platforms route email for AI agents.
-MultiMail adds ECDSA-signed identity headers, formally verified oversight proofs, and pre-send domain intelligence that AgentMail doesn't offer.
+MultiMail adds an ECDSA-signed identity claim, formally verified oversight proofs, and pre-send domain intelligence that AgentMail doesn't offer.

 Why this matters